ReScience/ReScience-submission/article/article.md

 ## Predictability decay

 The article stated: "For short-term forecasts of only a few days, most species had a high predictability of R2 = 0.70 – 0.90 (Fig. 2).
 However, the predictability of the species was much reduced when prediction times were extended to 15–30days."
-The reproduced predictabilities, which were calculated from the GAMs, were consistent with these qualitative statements, though were quantitatively different (@fig:prediction_distance) (original data plotted in this figure came directly from Elisa Benincà).
+The reproduced predictabilities, which were calculated from the GAMs, were consistent with these qualitative statements, though were quantitatively different (@fig:prediction_distance).
 We did not reproduce the predictability estimates for linear models.

 ![Predictability (correlation between predicted and observed abundances) and prediction distance (days) (figure 2 in the original article).
 Reproducted data in red, and data from original publication in black.](figures/prediction_distance.pdf) {#fig:prediction_distance}

 # Conclusion

-Although we were not able to make a quantitatively accurate reproduction of all results of the original article, the qualitative results were largely identical.
-For example, all Lyapunov exponents estimated by direct method are positive, as in the original article, consistent with chaotic dynamics.
+The reproduced results were qualitatively identical to those in the original article.
+For example, all Lyapunov exponents estimated by direct method were positive, as in the original article, consistent with chaotic dynamics.
 Quantitative differences may have resulted from difference in algorithms used.
 For example,the original used the [Tisean software](http://www.mpipks-dresden.mpg.de/~tisean/) to calculate Lyapunov exponents.
 As this was available from CRAN [until mid 2014](http://cran.r-project.org/web/packages/RTisean/index.html) and since it is a bit less well integrated with R, we instead use the tseriesChaos package @tseriesChaos, which in any case was largely inspired by the TISEAN project.
-In addition, there may have been some difference in algorithm parameters, as not all parameters required by the functions we used were reported in the original ms. There may also have been some difference in data used for specific analyses, e.g., data with zeros removed or not, as it was not always possible to be totally sure the reproduction used exactly the same data as the original article.
+In addition, there may have been some difference in algorithm parameters, as not all parameters required by the functions we used were reported in the original ms.

+Considerable quantitative difference in predictability decay (@fig:prediction_distance) remain unexplained.

 In conclusion, this reproduction supports the general scientific conclusions of the original article, but also shows how difficult can be an accurate quantitative reproduction, even in the presence of the extensive methodological details provided alongside the original article.

 # Acknowledgements

 This reproduction was made as part of the Reproducible Research in Ecology, Evolution, Behaviour, and Environmental Studies (RREEBES) Course, lead by Owen Petchey at the University of Zurich.
 More information about the course [here](https://github.com/opetchey/RREEBES/blob/master/README.md) on github.
+Many thanks to Elisa Benincà and Steve Ellner for assistance, and to Steve for providing unpublished data and code.

 # References